 Want to know how to cook quinoa?
 It’s easy and it only takes about 15 minutes.

 When the germ separates from the grain during the cooking process it looks like tiny curls are spreading everywhere.
-After the quinoa has finished cooking you can add a variety of your favourite fruits, nuts and vegetables or serve it instead of rice in a meal.
+After the quinoa has finished cooking you can add a variety of your favorite fruits, nuts and vegetables or serve it instead of rice in a meal.

 Sweet Quinoa, with apples, almonds, honey, cinnamon and kefir

 Quinoa originated in South America and is commonly pronounced keen-wah.
 However my mum always used to pronounce it as kee-noah which I found out is also not wrong so I guess you can pick the one you like best.

 High in protein, essential amino acids, calcium, phosphorous and iron quinoa is truly a super food perfect for vegans and vegetarians.